Professional Profile and Bio

-With substantial experience in product safety and life sciences regulatory matters, as well as with EU environmental law, data privacy and intellectual property rights, I regularly advise clients on handling these issues from an international trade perspective.
+With substantial experience in product safety and life sciences regulatory matters, as well as with EU environmental law, data privacy and intellectual property rights, he regularly advises clients on handling these issues from an international trade perspective.

-I regularly speak at external events and feature prominently in the trade and WTO rankings of the leading bar publications such as Chambers Global, The Legal 500 and Who's Who Legal, where I am described as "an excellent lawyer."
+Laurent regularly speaks at external events and feature prominently in the trade and WTO rankings of the leading bar publications such as Chambers Global, The Legal 500 and Who's Who Legal, where he is described as "an excellent lawyer."

 What others say…